NibiruChain/py-sdk/docs-md/msg/msg.md

         Methods:
         - send: Send tokens from one account to another

-    `dex`
+    `spot`
-    :   MsgsDex has methods for building messages for transactions on Nibi-Swap.
+    :   MsgsSpot has methods for building messages for transactions on Nibi-Swap.

         Methods:
         - create_pool: Create a pool using the assets specified